This page is for friends and family who want to help someone who has bipolar disorder.

 Learn their warning signs and triggers

 - Most people will have some warning signs that they are about to experience an episode of mania or depression.
-The best way to learn what these are for your friend or family member is to talk to them.
+The best way to learn what these are for your friend or family member is to talk to them about these and explore together what they might be.
 If you have noticed certain behaviours that normally happen before an episode, you can gently let them know.

 - Many people will also have triggers, such as stress, which can bring on an episode.
 You can try to understand what these triggers are for your friend or family member, and how you can help avoid or manage them.